berndporr/analogclock/README.md

 Analog Clock with seconds.

-This is based on the QT demo but has also a hand for the seconds!
+This is based on the QT demo but has also a hand for the seconds.
 Good for zoom live broadcasts!

 ## Pre-requisites